GoldenZephyr/heracles_agents/README.md

 whether it correctly parses into the AST.
 Second is `sldp_equals(s1, s2)` which will return true if sldp strings s1 and s2 are equal in the sense of sldp.

+## Checking PDDL correctness

+A PDDL goal represents a set of states.
+Each state is a set of facts.
+However, the states are usually not fully enumerated.
+Facts that don't appear in a goal clause are assumed to be "don't care", which means that the total number of distinct goal states is normally exponentially larger than the number of facts in the goal.
+As a result, we cannot simply count the precision/recall of our answer wrt the "ground truth" answer by enumerating all states.

+However, if we just look at the clauses in the DNF form of the goal, we can think of this as "factoring out" all of the don't-care facts.
+Then we can compute precision/recall wrt clauses in the DNF forms of the correct answer and the LLM answer.

+For very simple goals this will clearly give reasonable results.
+But to make sense in general, we would want to understand:
+1. In which cases do the DNF forms differ while representing the same truth table?
+For example, A is equivalent to (A AND B) OR (A AND nB)
+If we remove all trivial cases like this, is there a canonical DNF?

+# TODO:

+* LLM sometimes generates Cypher queries with extra enclosing quotes.
+Stop this by either prompting, or detect this failure mode in the tool call
+* Our detection of valid SLDP is not quite right -- we mark empty sets / lists as invalid SLDP, but they are technically valid
+* Unit tests...
+* Ensure prompt consistency -- Currently the prompts for different tasks look a little different.
+Need to take a pass and make sure that the common parts of the different prompts are all the same.
+* Merge (some) pipeline files
+    * I think only the agentic and non-agentic pipelines need to be separate, the others can probably be merged
+    * requires small updates to how we (generically) handle answer type comparison
+    * may also require slight updates to the generate-prompt function
+    * Sayplan-esque pipeline may also need to be separate

+For adding PDDL:

+- [x] Example pddl yaml
+- [x] implement equality checking for PDDL (goal) states
+- [x] add feedforward pipeline
+- [x] update feedforward prompt
+- [ ] update agentic pipeline
+- [ ] update agentic prompt
+- [ ] constrained generation